yakavetsiv/ac-bo-hackathon.github.io/resources.md

 ## Orientation Modules

 Please complete the following orientation assignments in preparation for the hackathon to familiarize the tools and concepts you'll need.
 You will need to [create a GitHub account](https://github.com/join) to access these resources.
 If you are already familiar with git and GitHub, you may skip directly to "Intro to GitHub Classroom".
+When prompted, please select an identifier from the list that's given.

 <table>
     <tr>